Exceptional memory: Eidetic memory

-Eidetic memory, or total recall, refers to the ability of an individual who can accurately recall a large number of images, sounds and objects in a seemingly unlimited volume.
+Eidetic memory, or total recall, is the accurate recall of images, sounds, and objects in a seemingly unlimited volume.
 Eidetic means "marked by an extraordinarily detailed and vivid recall of visual images".
-The term eidetic memory can become more clinical when the memory experts use the picture elicitation method to detect the ability.
+The term eidetic memory can become more clinical when the memory experts use the picture-elicitation method to detect the ability.
 In the picture elicitation method, children are asked to study an image for approximately twenty to thirty minutes, and then the researchers remove the picture, it has been found that children with such ability are able to recall the image with perfect accuracy after the picture has been removed.
 It has been suggested that children with eidetic memory can maintain the image in their memory as vividly as if it were still there.

-There are reports of different forms of eidetic memory as well as new case studies that suggest a difference between photographic and eidetic memory, although not enough scientific data exist currently from the medical community.
-Public documents from the APA, Yale, and Harvard suggest otherwise and that more studies are being done in order to properly stimulate the differences; all current noted forms of memory are open to the public but not meant to discriminate against the hypothesis of new types.
-Older studies have claimed to have observed a variety of drawbacks among those who have an apparent eidetic memory.
+There are reports of different forms of eidetic memory and new case studies that suggest a difference between photographic and eidetic memory, although not enough scientific data have been gathered.
+Public documents from the APA, Yale, and Harvard suggest otherwise and that more studies are being done to stimulate the differences; all current noted forms of memory are open to the public but not meant to discriminate against the hypothesis of new types.
+Older studies claimed to have observed a variety of drawbacks among those who have an apparent eidetic memory.
 Eidetic imagery can be so vivid as to mimic actual perception of stimuli, which can be much like a hallucination.
 (Compare hyperphantasia.)
 Some researchers of eidetic imagery have proposed a link between this ability and psychosis, such as in schizophrenic populations.